Project

 Actions #13

-Updated by Simon Gaiser over 1 year ago
+Updated by Simon Gaiser about 2 years ago

 Framework recently announced the "Chromebook Edition" of their Laptop: https://frame.work/blog/introducing-the-framework-laptop-chromebook-edition.
 They write that it's running coreboot.
 According to a comment in https://review.coreboot.org/c/coreboot/+/62569 the code is even already upstream.
 Does someone know what's the state of Boot Guard on those devices?